Illumina/tHapMix/README.md

 pip install HapMix-*.tar.gz -t $THAPMIXDIR --install-option="--install-data=$THAPMIXDIR"
 ```

-This will also install all the dependencies.
+This will also install all the dependencies (python-dev might need to be installed as well).
 After this tHapMix can be launched by a simple command

 ```bash
 python $THAPMIXDIR/bin/submitHapMix.py -h